 Find out what you could do with a degree in sociology and criminology, and discover some of the jobs Surrey criminology and sociology graduates have secured over the past few years.

-Our Department of Sociology is one of the best in the UK.
+Our Department of Sociology is one of the best in the UK with our criminology degrees ranked second in the UK by the Guardian University Guide 2020.
 It is world-leading in the development of social-research methodology, and our programmes focus on the development of your practical and analytical skills in addressing contemporary criminological and sociological problems.

 Our students enjoy a range of Professional Training placement opportunities, close links to industry and attractive career prospects in a diverse range of occupations and fields of work.